ioannes041424/white-labeled-Conversational-AI-Builder-TASK/README.md

 # Conversational AI Builder

 A simple, white-labeled Conversational AI Builder that allows users to create conversational AI bots with both text and voice responses.
-Built with Django, powered by GitHub Models GPT-4 and ElevenLabs text-to-speech.
+Built with Django, powered by GitHub Models GPT-4 and Google Cloud Text-to-Speech.

 ## 🔹 Task Implementation 🔹